Shih-Yu/Articles/Livepeer/GimbalTutorial/GimbalTutorial.md

 <br>

-  We are now up and running for live streaming, but lets make this viewable on a simple webiste so others can see.
+  We are now up and running for live streaming, but let;s make this viewable on a simple website so others can see.

   > Before we start the website, first get the embed code from JWPlayer by clicking the `Embed` button on the top of the page next to the red `Save` button.
 A window should pop up and give you option to select the type of embed code.
 For this example, we will choose the IFrame format and give it a little more style.